Budgeting with a Partner

 This article covers the technical side of setting up your budget(s) in YNAB.
 To learn more about the art of sharing a budget with your partner and deciding which setup is right for you and your partner, check out this article!

-You can also take a look at the Money & Relationships section in the forum to see what other YNABers are discussing.
-And if you ever find yourself wondering how you and your partner can still surprise each other with gifts when you share a budget, we offer some suggestions in this blog post!
+If you ever find yourself wondering how you and your partner can still surprise each other with gifts when you share a budget, we offer some suggestions in this blog post!

 Scenario #1: All accounts are shared accounts.